 San Diego Bay Fisheye aerial view

-As a leader, the Port is actively driving the sustainable development of the Blue Economy.
+As an environmental champion, the Port of San Diego is actively driving the sustainable development of the blue economy.
 By supporting entrepreneurship and partnering with other leaders in research and innovation, the Port is bringing advanced solutions to San Diego Bay, affirming its reputation as the Blue Tech Bay.

 Blue Economy Incubator (BEI)